LeToNode/Play2.0-CN-doc/Scalajson.md

 # Working with JSON

-The recommend way of dealing with JSON is using Play's typeclass based JSON library.
+The recommend way of dealing with JSON is using Play's typeclass based JSON library, located at `play.api.libs.json```.
 This library is built on top of [Jerkson](https://github.com/codahale/jerkson/) (which is a Scala wrapper around the super-fast Java based JSON library, [Jackson](http://jackson.codehaus.org/)).

 The benefit of this approach is that both the java and the scala side of Play can share the same underlying library (Jackson), while we could avoid reimplementing many low level serialization facilities that Jerkson provides.